top of page

 Treatment options include:

-Steroid injection: A corticosteroid injection into the carpal tunnel can provide temporary symptomatic relief and is useful for mild to moderate cases or as a bridge to surgery.
+• Steroid injection: A corticosteroid injection into the carpal tunnel can provide temporary symptomatic relief and is useful for mild to moderate cases or as a bridge to surgery.
+This is done under ultrasound guidance to avoid unnecessary injury to the median nerve itself.

-Carpal tunnel release: Surgical decompression of the median nerve is performed under local anaesthesia without tourniquet (WALANT technique), avoiding the need for general anaesthesia or hospital admission.
-The procedure takes approximately 20 to 30 minutes.
+• Surgical release: Surgical decompression of the median nerve is performed under WALANT, avoiding the need for general anaesthesia or hospital admission.
+The procedure takes approximately 20 to 30 minutes to release the transverse carpal ligament.
+Patients retain full use of their fingers immediately after the procedure, which also helps with recovery.
 Most patients notice improvement in night symptoms promptly, with return of sensation over weeks to months depending on the duration of compression.
 Scarring is also barely visible once healed (see picture below).

 De Quervain's tenosynovitis is a painful condition affecting the tendons on the thumb side of the wrist.
 It causes pain and swelling just above the wrist, aggravated by thumb and wrist movements - particularly gripping, pinching, and lifting.
 It is common in new parents and those with repetitive thumb use.
 Other differentials include intersection syndrome and 1st metacarpal base osteoarthritis.